-In the latest report, for example, 79% of respondents in US Financial Services have adopted DevOps in some form, along with 75% of IT & Tech respondents, but this falls to 59% in the Government sector.
+In the latest report, for example, 85% of Technology respondents have adopted DevOps in some form, along with 81% of those in Financial Services, but this falls to 65% in the Government sector.

-When it comes to database development, 65% of private sector respondents say they will have a fully automated process in place for deploying database changes within one year, compared to 41% of those in the US Government sector.
+When it comes to database development, 46% of respondents across all sectors have continuous delivery processes in place for some or all of their database changes compared to 36% of those in the Government sector.

 What’s fascinating here is that despite those disparities, the obstacles to adoption, like a disruption to workflows and a lack of appropriate skills, are the same for all sectors in the Report, as are the main drivers for including the database in DevOps.
 Every business and organization – including respondents from the US Government sector – wants to increase the speed of delivery, free up developer time, and encourage better collaboration.
 By moving away from the waterfall method, they can release faster, more reliably, and respond to customer feedback sooner.